BatuCem/tt06-mnslab-bldc-0/docs/info.md

 ## External hardware

 Motor Driver has to be used in order to convert digital pwm signals to power signals.

 BLDC motor with positive and negative inputs & at least 2 encoders must be used to infer speed and direction.

+Pullup resistors are needed to communicate through i2c, if not provided.